 Is a Wireless System Inferior to a Wired System?

-There are plenty of reasons to invest in a home theater surround sound system.
-But which is better for you: a wireless or wired set up?
+There are plenty of reasons to invest in a home theater surround sound system, and those reasons add up when you’ve included wireless systems as well (our tutorial in case you’re interested).
+But which is better for you: a wireless or wired setup?
 Here are some of the pros and cons to help you evaluate which option is right for you.

 - Fewer Wires: Fewer wires are always a pro in my book.
 Yes, you will still require wires that lead to your power sources.
 However, you eliminate the wires needed to connect each of your speakers to your subwoofer, soundbar, and/or receiver.